 Spiritual Health Association recognises that these are challenging and uncertain times.
-We know that spiritual care makes an essential contribution to compassionate, person-centred care and this aspect of care will be so important in the days ahead as patients, carers and staff are confronted with scenarios so different from what our health services have ever experienced before.
+We know that spiritual care makes an essential contribution to compassionate, person-centred care and this aspect of care continues to be important as patients, carers and staff experience ongoing changes.
+At this time, we are thankful that the expected surge in cases has not been realised.

-On this page Spiritual Health Association brings together up to date information about COVID-19 especially relevant for spiritual care managers, coordinators and practitioners.
-This includes information about how spiritual care provision is responding to the shifting needs and restrictions emerging in health services.
-We are also gathering resources for use as spiritual care practices change.
+This page contains up to date information about COVID-19 especially relevant for spiritual care managers, coordinators and practitioners.
+This includes information about how spiritual care provision is responding to the shifting needs and restrictions in health services.
+We are gathering resources for use as spiritual care practices change.
 These are from national and international locations.
 Our hope is that we can learn through this time and support one another to ensure that safe and high-quality spiritual care continues to be provided throughout our hospitals.
 Our Guidelines for Quality Spiritual Care in Health can be found here.

 We are interested to hear of any innovative and creative ways spiritual care is being practiced so please contact us or send through relevant information and resources.